nilclass/elixir_org/README.md

 Implements an org-mode parser.

+Further documentation is available [on hexdocs.pm](https://hexdocs.pm/org/Org.html)

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `org` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `org` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do